Freiheit (film): Plot

 The film follows a young East German man (Randal Kleiser) who is running through the forest as he attempts to escape to freedom.
-When he encounters the clearing that marks the border with West Germany, he tries to run across it, but ends up being shot multiple times by the border guards and is mortally wounded.
-As he succumbs to his injuries, various voices comment on the nature of freedom.
-At the end of the film, a guard approaches and inspects the man’s body.
+When he encounters the clearing that marks the border with West Germany, he tries to run across it, but ends up being shot multiple times by the border guards and is soon after shot dead before he could drag himself across the actual line.
+As he does so, various voices comment on the nature of freedom.
+At the end of the film, an armed guard approaches and inspects the man's body.

 Production

 The movie was filmed entirely in Malibu Creek, California.